Candel Therapeutics Announces - GuruFocus.com

+- Systemic immune activation was observed in peripheral blood following administration of CAN-2409/valacyclovir prior to nivolumab treatment

+- Median overall survival (mOS) for patients with methylated MGMT promoter was 30.6 months for those undergoing gross total resection (GTR) and 12.6 months for those undergoing sub-total resection (STR).
+For patients with unmethylated MGMT promotor, mOS was 13.2 months and 15.9 months, respectively.

 NEEDHAM, Mass., Nov.
-07, 2022 (GLOBE NEWSWIRE) -- Candel Therapeutics, Inc. ( CADL), a clinical stage biopharmaceutical company developing novel viral immunotherapies, today announced new clinical data will be presented in the upcoming 37th Annual Meeting of the Society for Immunotherapy of Cancer (SITC) in Boston, MA and the 27th Annual Meeting of the Society for Neuro-Oncology (SNO) in Tampa Bay, FL.
+11, 2022 (GLOBE NEWSWIRE) -- Candel Therapeutics, Inc. ( CADL), a clinical stage biopharmaceutical company developing novel viral immunotherapies, today announced presentation of late-breaking data from a phase 1 mechanistic clinical trial of CAN-2409, Candel’s lead viral immunotherapy in development, in combination with nivolumab and standard of care treatment in patients with high-grade glioma.
+Data were presented at the 37th Annual Meeting of Society for Immunotherapy of Cancer (SITC) today in Boston.

+In the trial involving 35 evaluable patients, extensive biomarker analyses demonstrated that the combination of CAN-2409 and nivolumab resulted in a statistically significant expansion of activated tumor-fighting CD4+ and CD8+ T cells effector cells as well as decreased markers of exhaustion on effector cells.
+Proteomic analysis by OLINK revealed an increase in pro-inflammatory cytokines, including interferon-gamma, the chemokines CXCL9/10 and CXCL11, MCP-1, MCP-3, and granzyme A. Systemic immune activation was observed after the single administration of CAN-2409, prior to initiation of nivolumab (week 3 post treatment).
+Median overall survival (mOS) for patients with methylated MGMT promoter was 30.6 months for those who underwent gross total resection (GTR) (n=10) and 12.6 months for those who underwent sub-total resection (STR) (n=5). mOS for patients with unmethylated MGMT was 13.2 months (GTR) (n=16) and 15.9 months (STR) (n=4), respectively.

+“We are encouraged to see strong systemic immune activation after a single administration of CAN-2409 to the resection bed during neurosurgical removal of the tumor combined with nivolumab treatment in one of the most treatment-resistant cancers, high-grade glioma, which is characterized by a highly immunosuppressive microenvironment,” said Paul Peter Tak, MD, PhD, FMedSci, President and Chief Executive Officer of Candel Therapeutics.
+“The data support the potential therapeutic synergies between CAN-2409 in combination with immune checkpoint inhibitors across various solid tumors.”

 Oral Presentation Title: First efficacy and multi-omic analysis data from phase 1 clinical trial of oncolytic viral immunotherapy with CAN-2409 + valacyclovir in combination with nivolumab and standard of care in newly diagnosed high-grade glioma